-Table 2.
+Table 3.
 Additional Registers in Capstone-RISC-V ISA

-Capstone Variant Additional R Additional Registers Pure Capstone ceh The sealed capability for the exception handler cih The sealed capability for the interrupt handler TransCapstone ceh The sealed capability for the exception handler cwrld The currently executed world.
-0 = normal world, 1 = secure world normal_pc The program counter for the normal world before the secure world is entered normal_sp The stack pointer for the normal world before the secure world is entered switch_reg The index of the general-purpose register used when switching worlds switch_cap The capability used to store contexts when switching worlds exit_reg The index of the general-purpose register for receiving the exit code when exiting the secure world
+Capstone Variant Additional Registers Pure Capstone Mnemonic CCSR encoding Description ceh 0x000 The sealed capability for the exception handler cih 0x001 The sealed capability for the interrupt handler cinit 0x010 The initial capability covering the entire address space of the memory TransCapstone Mnemonic CCSR encoding Description ceh 0x000 The sealed capability for the exception handler cinit 0x010 The initial capability covering the entire address space of the secure memory cwrld - The currently executed world.
+0 = normal world, 1 = secure world normal_pc - The program counter for the normal world before the secure world is entered normal_sp - The stack pointer for the normal world before the secure world is entered switch_reg - The index of the general-purpose register used when switching worlds switch_cap - The capability used to store contexts when switching worlds exit_reg - The index of the general-purpose register for receiving the exit code when exiting the secure world